 Immediately remove hauling spillage from a roadway lane or shoulder open to traffic.
 When hauling on roadways, trim loads and remove material from shelf areas to minimize spillage.

-Notify the Engineer not less than 20 days and not more than 90 days before the anticipated start of an activity that will change the vertical or horizontal clearance available to traffic, including shoulders.
+Notify the Engineer not less than 5 days before the anticipated start of an activity that will change the vertical or horizontal clearance available to traffic, including shoulders.